Ocean is not a resource to exploit…it’s part of our identity as Samoans

-At the meeting of the Western Pacific Regional Fishery Management Council in Honolulu on Monday, a statement opposing deepsea mining in American Samoan waters was presented by Utumapu Dr. Andrew Pati Ah Young.
+At the meeting of the Western Pacific Regional Fishery Management Council in Honolulu on Monday, a statement opposing deep-sea mining in American Samoan waters was presented by Utumapu Dr. Andrew Pati Ah Young.

-Utumapu has a PhD in Biological Chemistry from UCLA and trained as an Immunologist during a postdoc fellowship at Genentech.
+Utumapu has a PhD in Biological Chemistry from UCLA and trained as an Immunologist during a postdoctoral fellowship at Genentech.
 He is currently the Director of Discovery Biology at a biotech company in San Francisco.

 Utumapu said, “On behalf of the people of American Samoa, we respectfully express our unequivocal opposition to the lease request by Impossible Metals and to any deep-sea mining within American Samoa’s Exclusive Economic Zone.
 This is not a resistance to clean energy and economic progress, but a stand grounded in science, cultural responsibility, and historical lessons.

-Utumapu pointed to scientific studies which have shown that deep-sea mining causes serious, often irreversible, harm to marine ecosystems.
+Utumapu pointed to scientific studies which have shown that deep-sea mining causes serious, often irreversible, harm to marine ecosystems:

-- A 2020 Japanese study found a 43% drop in fish density from sediment plumes.
+• A 2020 Japanese study found a 43% drop in fish density from sediment plumes.

-- In the U.S., the Blake Plateau remains unrecovered 44 years after test mining, prompting a moratorium through 2032.
+• In the U.S., the Blake Plateau remains unrecovered 44 years after test mining, prompting a moratorium through 2032.

-- Experts testified before Congress this year, warning that deep-sea mining, plumes and unknown long-term impacts, could devastate biodiversity well beyond dedicated mining zones.
+• Experts testified before Congress this year, warning that deep-sea mining, plumes and unknown long-term impacts, could devastate biodiversity well beyond dedicated mining zones.

-He also pointed to the case of Nauru “where unregulated mining left the land uninhabitable and the economy collapsed.”
+He also pointed to the case of Nauru, “where unregulated mining left the land uninhabitable and the economy collapsed.”

-Utumapu highlighted the cultural connection of Samoans to the ocean.
+Utumapu highlighted the cultural connection of Samoans to the ocean:

-“Culturally, the ocean is not a resource to exploit—it is part of our Fa’asinomaga, our Identity as Samoans.
+“Culturally, the ocean is not a resource to exploit—it is part of our Fa’asinomaga, our identity as Samoans.
 Our ancestral practice of Fa’asao, or conservation, is incompatible with destructive commercial mining.
 To proceed without understanding the consequences severs our connection to the ocean and future generations.”

 Utumapu called on the Council to:

--Reject all lease or permit applications for seabed mining in American Samoa’s waters;
+• Reject all lease or permit applications for seabed mining in American Samoa’s waters;

 • Uphold the moratorium enacted by Governor Lemanu;